sanju029/FuelUp/README.md

   i.In Android Studio, select your app from the run/debug configurations drop-down menu in the toolbar. ii.In the toolbar, select the device that you want to run your app on from the target device drop-down menu

+#If you have the APK file, download and install the apk and run the app.

 Note : Please turn on your device location before installing and running the app.

 # Understanding and Using the app